davidrg/zxweather/doc/interim_install_notes.md

 # Installation
 At the moment installation is not easy and the process is largely undocumented.
 Full installation documentation will come eventually and until its available its probably not worth attempting if you're not familiar with Linux and Python.
-If htat hasn't discouraged you below are some notes on what you'll need to get started.
+If that hasn't discouraged you below are some notes on what you'll need to get started.
+Its probably best to get in touch if you plan on attempting this.

 ## Requirements
 zxweather is tested and run against the following:
    - PostgreSQL 9.1 or higher
+   - Qt 4.8 and higher for the desktop application
    - Python 2.7 for everything else
-   - Qt 4.8 and higher for the desktop application
    - wxtoimg for processing satellite images

 Hardware requirements: